aws-samples/react-ssr-lambda/README.md

 This repository consists of a sample to demonstrate two variants to do Server Side Rendering with AWS Lambda for React applications.
 It usues AWS CDK to make the deployment.

+This solution can only be provisioned in the us-east-1 Region as it deploys Lambda@Edge, which can only be done in that Region.

 ![alt](images/LambdaSSR-Architecture.png)

 ## Requirements